LiamCoop/jobTracker/README.md

 ## JobTrack

-This tool serves to provide central repository where users can store and manage job postings independent of their job application workflow, without fear about the postings being removed, deleted or becoming otherwise unreachable.
+This tool seeks to provide access to a central repository where users can store and manage job postings independent of their job application workflow, without fear about the postings being removed, deleted or becoming otherwise unreachable.
 Use tags and the search functionality to filter your job postings.
 Edit fields to update with contact information, or additional notes at a later time.